The Branch Museum elevates the awareness of the transformative power of architecture and design.

 Board of Trustees

-Walter M. Dotts, III, Trustee – Old House Authority (Richmond)
+Walter M. Dotts, III, Chair – Old House Authority (Richmond)

 A native of Richmond, Dotts graduated from St. Christopher’s School and received his AB from Brown University.
 His career efforts have focused on historic preservation, traditional building techniques, and the statistical analysis of group behavior.
 Dotts effected the restoration of several mid-18th century and early 19th buildings, experience that led to his becoming an advisor to realtors and property owners on preservation priorities.
 He co-founded Old House Authority, a company providing professional advice on the rehabilitation and conservation of old and historic buildings and materials.
 His unique approach to the study of group behavior has led to a proprietary method of analysis applied to the equity markets.